p9malino26/zen-cms/docs/work.md

 ### Docker variations

-In production, running Workers and Work inside a container is really useful because there is process isolation and it allows automatic scaling according to the environment - and if you have a large deployment, you might have multiple Docker installations, each one on different, dedicated servers, each one operating a Pool of Docker Containers.
+In production, running Workers and Work inside a container is really useful because there is process isolation and it allows easy scaling according to the environment - and if you have a large deployment, you might have multiple Docker installations, each one on different, dedicated servers, each one operating a Pool of Docker Containers.